rkeatinggodfrey/ENY2890/05_DGE/readme.md

 ### (2) Download counts (.tsv) files from HiPer Gator

 At this point everyone needs a copy of all counts files.
 Download your counts files and share copies with your group members!

+Make sure the counts file names match the names in the "sample" column of your metadata file.